Tongue & Lip Tie Release

 Baby Symptoms:

-Treating a tongue tie:
+Treating a Tongue Tie:

 The release of a tongue and lip tie is a simple frenectomy procedure using a laser to free the tethered tissues.
 In most cases, our Waterlase Laser can be used to minimize bleeding and healing time.
 Dr. Bontrager recommends a baby to be examined for tongue and lip tie at the early age of 2 weeks old or sooner.
 The earlier the problem is caught, the easier it is for mom to accomplish her feeding goals and the easier it is for baby to learn how to use their muscles correctly when feeding.
 However, it’s never too late.
 A tie release can be beneficial at any age in life and can be taken care of at our office.